 FBSPL Launches AI-Powered Proposal Generator To Revolutionize Quoting For Insurance Agencies

-"The new solution delivers client-ready proposals from carrier quotes in under 30 seconds, reducing turnaround time by over 95%."

-NEW YORK, NY, UNITED STATES, June 13, 2025 /EINPresswire / -- Fusion Business Solutions (P) Limited (FBSPL) , a global leader in insurance back-office and operational support, announced the launch of its proprietary AI Proposal Generator, a purpose-built solution designed to streamline and standardize the proposal generation process for high-volume insurance agencies.
+Fusion Business Solutions (P) Limited (FBSPL), a global leader in insurance back-office and operational support, announced the launch of its proprietary AI Proposal Generator, a purpose-built solution designed to streamline and standardize the proposal generation process for high-volume insurance agencies.

 The tool enables agencies to convert multiple carrier quotes into a unified, editable, and client-ready proposal in under 30 seconds, replacing a manual 20-minute process.
 With embedded comparison views and export-ready formatting, the tool addresses a critical workflow bottleneck and drives measurable gains in speed, accuracy, and servicing quality.